Bicester Airfield: Scramble

-The Scramble is an open day event held at Bicester Heritage, which largely takes place within the former RAF Bicester Technical Site.
+The Scramble is an open day event held at Bicester Motion, which largely takes place within the former RAF Bicester Technical Site.
 The event welcomes 6,500 - 8,000 visitors each day, usually three or four times a year.
-The specialist businesses based at Bicester Heritage often open their workshops and showrooms as part of the event.
+The specialist businesses based at Bicester Motion often open their workshops and showrooms as part of the event.
 A large number of automotive displays of all eras are usually found at these events, showing cars from veteran and vintage, through to classic and modern classic.

 Flywheel

-Flywheel was first launched at Bicester Heritage in 2015 as an event to showcase automotive and aviation activity to visitors.
-The event ran on consecutive years until 2018 when it partnered with Haymarket's Classic & Sports Car Show, which moved to Bicester Heritage from Alexandra Palace.
-In 2023 the event was relaunched by Bicester Heritage to mark its 10th anniversary year.
+Flywheel was first launched at Bicester Motion in 2015 as an event to showcase automotive and aviation activity to visitors.
+The event ran on consecutive years until 2018 when it partnered with Haymarket's Classic & Sports Car Show, which moved to Bicester Motion from Alexandra Palace.
+In 2023 the event was relaunched by Bicester Motion to mark its 10th anniversary year.
 Aviation activity on the airfield included pre-WW2 aircraft, WW2 era military aircraft and later civilian aircraft.

 Charity

-Registered charity StarterMotor was founded in 2016 to support Heritage Skills Academy, the historic automotive apprenticeship training college at Bicester Heritage.
+Registered charity StarterMotor was founded in 2016 to support Heritage Skills Academy, the historic automotive apprenticeship training college at Bicester Motion.
 It has established itself as the sector's only charity solely focused on introducing the next generation of automotive enthusiasts to historic motoring, careers and events.
-Academy and college support has now been extended to Silverstone and Brooklands, in addition to its headquarters at Bicester Heritage, providing more learning cars for apprentices and other learning resources.
+Academy and college support has now been extended to Silverstone and Brooklands, in addition to its headquarters at Bicester Motion, providing more learning cars for apprentices and other learning resources.
 StarterMotor currently supports 200 apprentices in learning.

-In 2023, StarterMotor's CEO David Withers was awarded a High Sheriff Award for his contribution to supporting young people in the county by the High Sheriff of Oxfordshire Mark Beard.
+In 2023, StarterMotor's CEO David Withers was given a High Sheriff Award for his contribution to supporting young people in the county by the High Sheriff of Oxfordshire, Mark Beard.
 The annual shrieval awards recognise individuals in Oxfordshire who have made outstanding contributions to the communities in which they live and work, in particular those who have made contributions to supporting young people.